-- Describe the particle-scale interactions in granular materials - Identify the link between microscale interactions (forces) and macroscopic behavior (stresses) in granular media - Describe the macroscopic behaviour of soils - Identify the experimental set-ups necessary to provide a characterization of the constitutive response of soils - Identify the peculiar states which characterize the behaviour of soils (dilatancy, shear bands formation, liquefaction etc.) - Use enhanced constitutive model of soils.
+- Describe the macroscopic behaviour of soils - Identify the experimental set-ups necessary to provide a characterization of the constitutive response of soils - Identify the peculiar states which characterize the behaviour of soils (dilatancy, shear bands formation, liquefaction etc.) - Use enhanced constitutive model of soils - Understand dynamical processes occurring in soils.